BrentLab/NetProphet_2.0/README.md

 12 of 12 steps (100%) done
 ```

-> NOTE: The resource data provided is used for mapping a Yeast subnetwork.
+> NOTE: The example input data provided in this repo is used for mapping a small Yeast subnetwork.
 Visit http://mblab.wustl.edu/software.html for the resources for mapping whole TF network in yeast and fruit fly.

 ### References